jtsang02/Spatial-App/README.md

 - Week 12- 16: Create advanced UI, create advanced testing, create documentation, internal deployment, create documentation on next steps for SaaS version

-Updates to the principal(s) can be provided as frequently as desired, and will be provided at least once a week.
+Progress updates to the principal(s) can be provided as frequently as requested, and will be provided at least once a week.

 ## Time Spent